RavaMichi/OOP21-Dont-Pop/README.md

 ## Installation

 The game comes in a jar file format.
 You can use it with java command line.
-Move in the folder where you downloaded the game whith the terminal or bash and use the following command:
+You can use in different type of Operative System like window, macOs, linux...etc Move in the folder where you downloaded the game whith the terminal or bash and use the following command:

 ``java -jar Dont-Pop.jar``